Water in New Zealand: Waterfalls

 New Zealand has many notable waterfalls, some of which are regularly visited by tourists.
 Huka Falls on the Waikato River is one such waterfall.
 Sutherland Falls is usually regarded as the highest waterfall in New Zealand at 580 metres high but Browne Falls cascades 619 m or 836 m depending on what is considered to be the source.
 The Maruia Falls on the Maruia River are a relatively new waterfall formed as a result of the 1929 Murchison earthquake.

 Hydrology of New Zealand

 The average annual precipitation for New Zealand as a whole is 2.1 m.
 In mountain portions of the West Coast, it exceeds 10 m per year.
 The distribution of precipitation across the country is determined by its location with the mid-southern latitudes and its topography.
-Seasonal differences in precipitation are substantial, regularly leading to summer water deficits in many parts of the country, though the season of greatest and least precipitation differ from region to region.
+Seasonal differences in precipitation are substantial, regularly leading to summer water deficits in many parts of the country, though the season of greatest and least precipitation differs from region to region.
 The amount of precipitation also varies interannually in response to both El Niño–Southern Oscillation and Interdecadal Pacific Oscillation cycles.